uniba-mi/rdftex/README.md

 The examples use the [LNCS LaTeX template](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) to showcase RDFtex's compatibility with typical LaTeX publication templates.

-## Exports RDF documents of RDFtex papers
+## Exports RDF Documents of RDFtex papers

 The exports RDF document resulting from the preprocessing of the TPDL 2022 RDFtex paper can be found [here](./exports_tpdl22_rdftex_paper.ttl).